 Many narcissists, and individuals of ‘borderline pathology’, do not quite differ between outer and inner reality.
 Any formulation of outer reality is also a formulation of oneself.
 This is the well-known narcissistic short circuit.
-The subject’s personal feelings and perceptions must always be regarded to be on the same level of objectivity as anything else.
+The subject’s personal feelings and perceptions must always be regarded as being on the same level of objectivity as anything else.
 An ego that is blown out of proportion and expands into outer reality cannot stand criticism.
 This is because anything that the subject produces, whether thoughts or anything else, remains part of the ego.
 He defines the world on his own, which means that he doesn’t really need to differ between subjectivity and objectivity.
-If the narcissistic subject is angry with Mr. Smith this also proves that he must be right because otherwise he wouldn’t have these feelings.
-So everybody else must also be displeased with Mr. Smith, otherwise they will be violating his world picture and are in effect offending his ego.
+If the subject is angry with Mr. Smith, this also proves that he must be right because otherwise he wouldn’t have these feelings.
+So everybody else must also be displeased with Mr. Smith, otherwise they will be violating his world picture; in effect, they are offending his ego.
 So, in this situation, we have begun building a narcissistic group.

 Also gone are the natural dangers posed to the narcissistic group.
 In our